jupegarnica/jupegarnica/README.md

 ## Tech stack

-I am deeply convinced that web standards are the future of web development.
+I am deeply convinced that web standards are the future of development.
 So I am totally focused on it: `html`, `css`, `PWA progressive web apps` `javascript` and of course `typescript` 💛.
 Lately I am very interested in `webAssembly` , `webGL` and `webGPU`, and all it brings to the table.
 I used to be into